The Floating Diamond Engagement Ring Style Is The Next Big Thing

 When two New York style setters get engaged, you can be sure their diamond ring is going to be a knockout.
 Case in point: Alex Ohebshalom, owner of the hot new Fifth Avenue Hotel in NoMad, and fiancé Amah Modek, a fashion stylist and brand consultant.
 Once they got engaged last fall, they made the ring their first joint design project.

+The couple wanted a distinctive natural diamond design, one that reflected their eclectic, art-loving, New York style.
 “We didn’t want a typical diamond cut or setting,” said Modek, who admired a fashion editor friend’s ring that was created by Sarah Ysabel Narici of DYNE, which led her to the New York-based designer.

 The couple considered dozens of natural diamonds before finally selecting a modified trapezoid brilliant cut, internally flawless diamond, which wasn’t like any other stone they’d seen.
 Ysabel Narici, who described it as a softened pear-shape, had it slightly recut to meet the couple’s specifications.